Donna Shalala: Caucus memberships

-Other activities
+Interim presidency at the New School (2023–2024)

+Following the departure of Dwight A. McBride, Shalala was appointed as interim president of the New School, becoming the first female president of the university.
+Following student demands, Shalala's administration listed the property assigned to the president for $20 million.
+On October 9, 2023, Shalala came under harsh criticism from pro-Palestinian faculty and student groups after emailing a statement about the October 7 attacks that did not acknowledge lives lost in Gaza.
+The following morning, she issued another statement that included Palestinian recognition as well as an apology for her previous exclusion.
+The New School, like other universities, continue to be protested for connections to the Israeli occupation, including its 14-year association with the Center for Jazz Studies at the Israel Conservatory of Music.

 Board memberships

 Shalala served on the board of directors of the United States Soccer Federation.
 Shalala served as a member of the board of directors of Lennar.
 She served on the board of directors of Gannett Company from 2001 to 2011, retiring because of age limits.

-The Chronicle of Higher Education has reported on a potential conflict of interest involving Shalala's service on the boards of property development companies.
+In January 2012, the Chronicle of Higher Education reported on a potential conflict of interest involving Shalala's service on the boards of property development companies.

 Civic activities

 In 1985, Shalala became a founding member of EMILY's List, a political action committee that seeks to elect pro-choice Democratic women to office.
-Shalala served from 2001–2007 on the board of the Albert Shanker Institute, a small, three-member staff organization named for the former head of the American Federation of Teachers.
+Shalala served from 2001 to 2007 on the board of the Albert Shanker Institute, a small, three-member staff organization named for the former head of the American Federation of Teachers.
 She is an honorary board member of the American Iranian Council, an organization that seeks to improve Iran–United States relations.

 Shalala serves as a co-leader of the Nutrition and Physical Activity Initiative at the Bipartisan Policy Center.
 She serves as a distinguished senior fellow in the Economic Studies Program and the Engelberg Center for Health Care Reform at the Brookings Institution.
-She is also a member of Inter-American Dialogue, a Washington D.C.-based think tank.
+She is also a member of Inter-American Dialogue, a Washington D.C.–based think tank.

 Shalala also served as a panelist on the Blue Ribbon Study Panel on Biodefense, a working group of former high-ranking government officials and academic experts that put together a set of recommendations regarding the United States' defense capabilities against biological threats.